 In a separate bowl, combine walnuts, garlic, fenugreek, coriander, savory, cayenne pepper and 2/3 of the cilantro and mix until the walnuts are moist.

 Heat 1 tbsp of neutral oil in a heavy saucepan over medium-low heat until shimmering, add onions and saute until translucent but not browned, about 5 minutes.
 Add walnut mixture and cook, stirring constantly, until fragrant, about 1 minute.
-Add tkemali or pomegranate juice (or lemon juice), stir to combine.
+Add tkemali or pomegranate juice, stir to combine.

 Add cooked beans to pot along with about 250 ml (1 cup) of the reserved cooking liquid.
 Using a potato masher, mash beans until only about ¼ of them are whole, adding more cooking liquid as necessary to loosen the consistency - it should be the consistency of a thick stew, not too soupy.